#1 Where can I get a COVID-19 vaccine?

 Can I get the vaccine at my doctor’s office or local pharmacy?

-• Many pharmacies, doctor’s offices, and other locations offer COVID-19 vaccines.
+- Many pharmacies, doctor’s offices, and other locations offer COVID-19 vaccines.
 Contact your health care provider for more information.
+Retail pharmacies no longer have free or low-cost doses of COVID-19 vaccines for uninsured or underinsured adults.

 I need a ride to my vaccine appointment.
 What are my options?

 Mile High United Way’s Ride United program provides access to free rides (up to 25 miles each way) to vaccination sites across Colorado.
-Dial 2-1-1 or visit 211colorado.org to learn more.
+Dial 2-1-1 to learn more and to find out if you are eligible.

 What should I do if I’m asked to pay for the vaccine?

-• Underinsured and uninsured Coloradans can go to a provider enrolled in a federal vaccine access program to get an updated COVID-19 vaccine at low or no cost.
-These include the Vaccines for Children and Bridge Access programs.
+- Underinsured and uninsured Coloradans can go to a provider enrolled in a federal vaccine program, like the Vaccines for Children program, to get an updated COVID-19 vaccine at low or no cost.

 How much of my personal information will I need to share to get the vaccine?

-• The state health department maintains the Colorado Immunization Information System (CIIS), a confidential, population-based, secure computerized system that collects and consolidates individual-level vaccine and exemption data for Coloradans of all ages from a variety of sources.
+- The state health department maintains the Colorado Immunization Information System, a confidential, population-based, secure computerized system that collects and consolidates individual-level vaccine and exemption data for Coloradans of all ages from a variety of sources.
 Health care providers have limited access to CIIS based on their need to input and access data for their patients.

 Do I need government-issued identification to prove my age, address, or name?

-• Some COVID-19 vaccine providers get their vaccines from the federal government through the Vaccines for Children and Bridge Access programs.
-Underinsured and uninsured Coloradans can get COVID-19 vaccines at low or no cost from these providers.
+- Some COVID-19 vaccine providers get their vaccines from the federal government, like through the Vaccines for Children program.
+Underinsured and uninsured people can get COVID-19 vaccines at low or no cost from these providers.

 Do I have to be a resident of Colorado to get vaccinated?